Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/yaml-config/rules/readwrite-splitting.en.md

 ```

 Please refer to [Built-in Load Balance Algorithm List](/en/user-manual/common-config/builtin-algorithm/load-balance) for more details about type of algorithm.
+Please refer to [Read-write splitting-Core features](/en/features/readwrite-splitting/) for more details about query consistent routing.

 ## Procedure
 1. Add read/write splitting data source.